yakobabada/short/README.md

 - using github to projects directory
   - `git clone https://github.com/yakobabada/short.git`

-- create database `shortenUrl` and update connection parameters in `config/database.php` file
+- create database `shortenUrl` and update connection parameters in `config/database.php` file.
+- import into your database using `shortenUrl.sql`.

 Web server setup
 ----------------